oktadev/okta-blog/_source/_posts/2019-05-07-nodejs-typescript-api.md

 Okta is a cloud service that allows developers to create, edit, and securely store user accounts and user account data, and connect them with one or multiple applications.

 If you don't already have one, [sign up for a forever-free developer account](https://developer.okta.com/signup/).
 Log in to your developer console, navigate to **Applications**, then click **Add Application**.
 Select **Single-Page App**, then click **Next**.
-You can leave all the settings the same, just change the name of your app to something meaningful.
+Change the name of your app to something meaningful and the **Login redirect URI** to be `http://localhost:8080/callback`.
 The settings should look something like this:

-{% img blog/node-typescript/create-new-application-settings.png alt:"Create New Application Settings" width:"800" %}{: .center-image }
+{% img blog/node-typescript/create-new-application-settings.png alt:"Create New Application Settings" width:"700" %}{: .center-image }

 Click **Done** to save your app, then copy your **Client ID** and paste it as a variable into a file called `.env` in the root of your project.
 This will allow you to access the file in your code without needing to store credentials in source control.
 You'll also need to add your organization URL (without the `-admin` suffix).
 The file should end up looking like this: